-Story Path is a program that was created as a fun way to encourage physical activity and literacy!
+Story Path is a fun way to encourage physical activity and literacy!
 Story Path is made up of individual pages of a children’s book which are placed on different signs.
-The signs are placed in the ground along a short walking path.
+The signs are placed in the ground along a short walking path within the community.
 You can enjoy a stroll along the path and read a fun children’s book as you walk along!

 The best part is it’s an easy way to knock out two steps in the 5-2-1-0 program: getting 1 hour or more of physical activity each day and 2 hours or less of screen time.
 Give your child’s eyes a break from their digital screens while getting them up and moving on the Story Path.